Mayank-124/Mayank-124/README.md

 - 👋 Hi, I’m Mayank
 - 👀 I’m interested in IoT
-- 🌱 I’m currently learning BLE
+- 🌱 I’m currently learning DevOps
 - 💞️ I’m looking for a company where i can utilize my skills
-- 📫 How to reach me ... mayanknarang124@gmail.com
+- 📫 How to reach me ... narang.may77@gmail.com

 <!---
 Mayank-124/Mayank-124 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.